-Travel to Canyonlands generally requires a car.
+Travel to Canyonlands requires a car.
 Once in the park, each district offers different opportunities for exploration.
 The Island in the Sky is the most accessible district and the easiest to visit in a short period of time.
-All other destinations require some boating, hiking or four-wheel driving to see the area's main attractions.
+Many other destinations may require some boating, hiking or four-wheel driving to see the area's main attractions.
 Do not rely on GPS units to guide you into the park.

 Food, gas, lodging and similar services are not available in Canyonlands.
 These are available in nearby towns like Green River, Hanksville, Moab and Monticello.
 Visit Discover Moab or Utah's Canyon Country for more information.